-A list of all the drugs that require prior authorization is in the front section of the MFC Formulary and in the Prior Authorization Table on this website.
+A list of all the drugs that require prior authorization is in the front section of the MFC-DC Formulary and in the Prior Authorization Table on this website.
+Non-formulary medications require Prior Authorization as well.

 What do I need to do to obtain an authorization for a medication on Prior Authorization?